 Concrete – Set the drum on a flat surface.
 Mix and pour in the concrete.
-Aim for 4-8 inches of concrete in the bottom.
 Wait a full day for it to cure before proceeding.

 Rubber pellets – After the concrete dries, pour the rubber pellets into the drum.
 At about the third bag, mount the drum onto the frame, then continue to pour in the pellets.

 - Hazmat – Lead dust from catching your bullets is a real thing.
 Ventilation in the room where this is installed would be a good thing.
 Not to mention breathing all the gas from the powder burning probably isnt the best idea.